 I have this idea for french onion stuffed portobello mushrooms that is happening as soon as I get my act together.
 How delicious, right?!

-If you make these Stuffed Portobello Mushrooms, please let me know by leaving a review below!
+If you make my Stuffed Portobello Mushrooms recipe, please let me know by leaving a review and rating below!

 For other quick + simple weeknight recipes, check out the following:

 - Anchovy chicken